 A lien against your property is a pretty weighty strike against you.
 A lien is a matter of public record, allowing anyone to see that you have not paid your bills.
-Unfortunately -- and perhaps unfairly -- liens do not appear with any disclaimer or explanation.
+Unfortunately — and perhaps unfairly — liens do not appear with any disclaimer or explanation.
 Worse still, liens are also reported to credit reporting agencies and can prevent your obtaining new credit for expenditures large and small.
 Consequently, paying off a debt for which a lien was recorded is a massive relief.
 After satisfaction, getting the lien removed is your first order of business.

 To begin the process of releasing your lien, first get a lien release form from your county clerk's Office.
 Liens are filed with, and consequently removed by, the office of the county clerk.
 Fill out the form completely.
 You need to provide the basic identifying information for both the lienholder and yourself.
 The property description and address and the amount of the debt paid should also be included.
 Find a notary public.
 Contact a bank, insurance office, post office or even a private shipping or mailbox facility.

 Get the lienholder to sign the form before a notary.
 This may be the tricky part.
 Even though you have satisfied the debt, releasing the lien may not be a priority for the lienholder.
-For a fee, the notary may be persuaded to travel to the office of the lienholder to witness signature.
+For a fee, the notary may be persuaded to travel to the office of the lienholder to witness the signature.
 To bring the notary and the lienholder together may require persistence and flexibility.
 But remember, it's your credit record you're trying to salvage.

 File the form with the county clerk's office.
 Enclose any required filing fee.
 If you choose to mail the form, use certified mail for tracking purposes.
 For peace of mind, you may prefer to hand deliver the document.
 In any case, retain a copy of the release form for your own property-related files.